rcossio/MDwMD/README.md

 - **Data Loading and Filtering**: Address the issue of data loading and filtering where old entries interfere with new, filtered entries.
 Implementing `AbortController` is proposed as a solution.
 - **Result Sorting**: Fix the sorting of results by accession number, ensuring they appear in order despite varying fetch times.
+- **Mobile access**: Implementing mobile access would increase productivity (data could be uploaded from the mobile phone, which is easier to use in the tram)
+- **PDB linking**: There is no current way of linking the PDBs to the complexes with a front-end.
+Think of a way.

 ### HYDROPRO

 - **PDB preparation**: Since HYDROPRO counts non-H atoms from HETATM, most common co-crystalised molecules should be filtered out
 - **Crystal waters**: Crystal waters could be part of the system or not, hence we can leave them of remove them.
 Both situations must be tested to see wich lead to less error.
+- **Molecular weight estimation**: (optional) The script that estimates molecular weight gives different results than PDB, it would be nice to reproduce what they calculated.

 ### Validation

 - **Error estimation**: Right now each complex (with possibly multiple experiments) have a single PDB linked.
 We need to calculate the error associated to each PDB (hence we must treat different PDBs as different samples for the error)
 - **Decide experiment outliers**: Some experiments might have outliers.
 We must stablish criteria to remove them from the DB.
+- **Data quantity**: We don't have enough data to have a respectable validation set.

 ## Conclusion